 With regards to footways in particular, but also for carriageways, any defects with utility apparatus assessed as Cat 1, the utility must be notified immediately and requested to attend or make safe within 24 hours.
-This should be undertaken with reference and in accordance with section 81 of the New Roads and Streetworks Act 1991.
+This

 A 'risk matrix' shall be used to classify the degree of risk posed by all identified defects as identified in the "Network maintenance Management Plan: Introduction to Network Maintenance Management" Section 14 "Network Maintenance - Defect Category Identification".